CMU-SAFARI/GateSeeder/README.md

 git clone https://github.com/CMU-SAFARI/GateSeeder
 ```
 ### Building the xclbin files
 To build the `xclbin` files for the three type of datasets run `make` in the `device` directory.
-You will need Vitis to be installed on your computer.
+You will need Vitis and `rustc` to be installed on your computer.

 ### Building the host/indexing/profiling
 To build the host/indexing/profiling program just run `make` in the root directory.
 You will need `xrt` to be installed on your computer.